Free Personality Test That Matters in the AI Age

 The experience is fast.
 The science underneath is not.
 That's the balance InnerForge is designed to strike.

-What you get after the quest
+What you get after the checkpoint

 This is where InnerForge parts ways with every other free personality test.